rescribe-dev/rescribe/nlp/deployment/README.md

 # deployment

-> deployment of nlp model
+> deployment of machine learning